BRCprojects/bitrubcoin-legacy/README.md

 ## Building Documentation

-AEON developer documentation uses Doxygen, and is currently a work-in-progress.
+BITRUBCOIN developer documentation uses Doxygen, and is currently a work-in-progress.

 Dependencies: Doxygen 1.8.0 or later, Graphviz 2.28 or later (optional)